 Education is the Best Preparation

 Having all the right equipment during a disaster of any kind is certainly the right thing to do.
 No question a proper knife is a must.
 Long shelf life food is a great plan.
 Shelter material is awesome.
-It’s very wise to have some pain relievers and anti-biotics.
+It’s very wise to have some pain relievers and antibiotics.
 No argument here.
-Click on our affiliates to the right to get some of the best supplies out there.

 But here is the thing.
 Supplies run out.
 If the disaster last too long, your food will run out, your shelter material will get ruined, God forbid you lose your knife.
 That would be bad!!!

 So eventually, all the conveniences will be gone, so now what do you depend on……..?
 Your brains, survival instincts, common sense and faith.
 I’m here today as testimony that those are important attributes.
 But the fact is, the more you hedge your bets, the better off you will be.
 Hedge your bets by educating yourself.
 There is no substitution for knowing how to survive.
 With knowledge, you will discover that God has provided all the materials you need to survive.

 Get to know what plants are utilitarian, medicinal, healing, soothing and nutritious.
 Your life depends on it.
 Learn 5 to 10 plants that you can use for each of those categories.
 In the following weeks, I will help you identify just that.
 Check back often.
 Commit those plants to memory.
 I will focus on readily accessible plants from the Great Lakes region.
 If you have any questions on them or any plant, let me know.